apache/parquet-site/content/en/blog/features/alp_encoding.md

 Picking a good exponent and factor is key to good ALP performance.
 Each Parquet writer is free to choose the exponent and factor for each vector using any algorithm.
-The Parquet specification provides an example sampling based algorithm which minimize exceptions.
-Typically, the exponent is chosen to cover the range of values in the vector, and the factor is chosen to remove as many trailing zeros as possible.
+The Parquet specification provides an example sampling based algorithm that minimizes the encoded size.
+Typically, the exponent is chosen to capture most decimal digits in the vector while minimizing exceptions, and the factor is chosen to remove as many trailing zeros as possible.

 {{% alert title="Example" color="info" %}}